 2. Add related external links:3.
 Add related multimedia, like videos:

 Publish dates, add a funder or supporter

-1. Add a publish date:2.
+1. Add a publish date and time:2.
 Add funders and supporters: